feeltheajf/ztman/README.md

 If a certificate has expired, it is safer to follow steps 3-4 without re-generating the key pair, which might cause troubles e.g. in cases when the same slot is used for making SSH connections.

-Finally, you can get current status of the PIV application by running
+Finally, you can get the current status of the PIV application by running

 ```sh
 ztman info